segmentio/segment-docs/src/connections/storage/data-lakes/sync-reports.md

 If permissions are the problem, you might see one of the following permissions-related error messages:

 - "Segment was unable to upload staging data to your S3 Bucket due to a lack of sufficient permissions".
-- Segment does not have permissions to:
+- "Segment does not have permissions to download object from S3 Bucket".
-  - Download, upload or delete object from S3 Bucket
+- "Segment does not have permissions to upload object to S3 Bucket".
-  - fetch schema information from Glue catalog
-  - delete table from Glue Catalog
+- "Segment does not have permissions to delete S3 objects from S3 Bucket".
-  - submit an EMR job to the cluster
+- "Segment does not have permissions to submit an EMR job to cluster".
-  - check the status of EMR Job on EMR Cluster
+- "Segment does not have permissions to check the status of EMR Job on EMR Cluster".
+- "Segment does not have permissions to delete table from Glue Catalog".
+- "Segment does not have permissions to fetch schema information from Glue catalog".

 [Check the set up guide](https://docs.google.com/document/d/1GlWzS5KO4QaiVZx9pwfpgF-N-Xy2e_QQcdYSX-nLMDU/edit?usp=sharing) to ensure that you set up the required permission configuration for S3, Glue and EMR.